ellisken/easy-static-ref-generator/README.md

 # Easy Static Ref Generator
-Easy Static Ref Generator (ESRG) simplifies the process of building (mostly)* static HTML reference pages for REST APIs with a uniform look and feel.
+Easy Static Ref Generator (ESRG) simplifies the process of building static HTML reference pages for REST APIs with a uniform look and feel.

 The project's flexible, lightweight model helps you get started without investing hours learning to use a platform like Gatsby.